bright/new-www/content/blog/3-tech-challenges-to-face-when-you-build-mental-health-app.md

 Another thing to keep in mind is if we accept **payments with credit cards**.
 What will the credit card statement show?
 Some users might not be willing to share information that they’re using a mental health help with people who have access to their credit card statement – a spouse or parents.

+Read our guide on [security practices for healthcare apps](/blog/cyber-security-in-healthcare/) that you can implement  to ensure your app trustworthy and credibility.

 ## Never losing users' trust